CodeGoat-dev/SecureMe/readme.md

 ## Future Enhancements

 The project roadmap includes:
-- Enhanced notification options (SMS, email alerts).
+- Enhanced notification options (Push notifications for more events).
 - Support for additional sensors (e.g., ultrasonic).
-- Integration with third-party automation systems.
+- Support for remote logging

 ---